 (and Barkley the sheep dog)

 We found Baa Baa Black Face and LaLa Baby Girl at an auction in California.
-We work regularly with HiCaliber helping them save mustangs that end up there but one day they called to ask if we would take a few lambs or goats as there were some people there buying them and killing them in the parking lot.
+We sometimes work with HiCaliber helping them save mustangs that end up there but one day they called to ask if we would take a few lambs or goats as there were some people there buying them and killing them in the parking lot.
 What could we say - we said YES!!!!
 The two lambs were days old and we started bottle feeding them the second we got them in the truck.
 It was one of the most rewarding and adorable processes and as a result they follow us around like dogs and come to their names.
 We obviously had never kept sheep but we absolutely love and cherish and care for these little creatures more than you could ever imagine.
 LA LA is the queen of Skydog as she is Chris's favorite and she is a little spoilt and drives around in the vehicles with him having the time of her life.

 PAULIE, RED AND ROSIE